Mr. PlayasMexico's Insider Beach Guide

 At the Bays

 The palapa restaurants at Bahía San Agustín are the best seafood value in the system.
 Order whatever came in that morning — the cook will tell you.
-The caldo de camarón here has the depth that comes from using the whole shrimp and real stock.
-Plan two hours at minimum if you want to eat and swim.
-At La Entrega, the palapa food is decent and convenient — nobody comes here specifically for the food, but the fresh fish is solid.
+The caldo de camarón here uses the whole shrimp and real stock.
+Plan two hours minimum.
+At La Entrega, the palapa food is decent and convenient — nobody comes specifically for the food, but the fresh fish is solid.

 Getting There and Getting Around

 Bahías de Huatulco International Airport (HUX) is 15 minutes from the hotel zone.
 Direct flights from Mexico City on Aeroméxico, Volaris, and VivaAerobus.
 Some seasonal US flights — check schedules, they change.
-From Puerto Escondido: approximately 2 hours by car on the coast highway (HWY 200) — manageable and scenic.
-Collectivos connect Huatulco to Puerto Escondido and Pochutla (the transport hub for the pueblo villages) for a few dollars.
+From Puerto Escondido: approximately 2 hours by car on Highway 200 — manageable and scenic.

-Within Huatulco: taxis are the practical option.
-The distances between Santa Cruz, La Crucecita, and Tangolunda are short but too spread out for comfortable walking in the heat.
-Negotiate a fare before getting in or confirm the meter is running.
+Within Huatulco: taxis are the practical option between Santa Cruz, La Crucecita, and Tangolunda.
 Rental cars from HUX are worthwhile if you plan to reach San Agustín bay or explore beyond the main zones.

 Frequently Asked Questions